NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/plot-spectral-signature/plot_spectral_signatures.md

 ---
 syncID: c91d556c8fad4570a33a1aaa550a561d
-title: "Plot a Spectral Signature in Python - Tiled Data"
+title: "Plot a Spectral Signature from Reflectance Data in Python"
 description: "Learn how to extract and plot a spectral profile from a single pixel of a reflectance band using NEON tiled hyperspectral data."
 dateCreated: 2018-07-04
 authors: Bridget Hass